-171 Effective instructional activities within the College of Liberal Arts encompass a wide range of tasks and independent study, research, internship, honors, student teaching; instructionally related mentoring and 176 177 advising students; curriculum and course development, including designing study abroad experiences.
-Departments may define additional activities-such as serving on thesis or comprehensive exam 178 179 committees-as instructional activities.
-CLA requires faculty to identify any instructional activities for which they received assigned time by including a Workload Assignment Form and, if applicable, an 180 Academic Advisor Report in their file.
-181 182 2.1.1 Instructional Activities File 183 184 185 2.1.1.1 Required Materials 186 187 To demonstrate effective teaching as defined in CLA Policy section 2.1.3, candidates must submit: 188 189 a.
-A teaching narrative written on the fillable form. b.
-Student course evaluation summaries for each course for which formal student course evaluations 190 were required during the period of review.
-191 c.
-Grade distributions relative to course level.
-192 d.
-One (1) representative course syllabus for each course taught during the period of review.
-193 194 e.
+- independent study, research, internship, honors, student teaching; instructionally related mentoring and advising students; curriculum and course development, including designing study abroad experiences. - Departments may define additional activities-such as serving on thesis or comprehensive exam - 179 committees-as instructional activities.
+CLA requires faculty to identify any instructional activities for - 180 which they received assigned time by including a Workload Assignment Form and, if applicable, an - 181 Academic Advisor Report in their file.

+2.1.1 Instructional Activities File

+2.1.1.1 Required Materials

+To demonstrate effective teaching as defined in CLA Policy section 2.1.3, candidates must submit:

+- a.
+A teaching narrative written on the fillable form. - b.
+Student course evaluation summaries for each course for which formal student course evaluations were required during the period of review. - c.
+Grade distributions relative to course level. - d.
+One (1) representative course syllabus for each course taught during the period of review. - e.
 A Workload Assignment Form and an Academic Advisor Report, if applicable.
-Candidates who 195 have received assigned time to provide formal student academic advising shall report on their activities per a consistent procedure approved by the Dean or designee.
-196 f.
-Evidence of effective teaching in support of continuous professional learning, thoughtful 197 reflection on and adaptation of instruction, and the use of instructional practices that foster 198 student learning and the achievement of course goals.
-Suggestions for supporting evidence are 199 outlined in Section 2.1.3.
-This evidence should be included in the candidate's Professional Data 200 201 Sheet and listed in their index.
-202 203 2.1.1.2 Optional Materials 204 205 To demonstrate effective teaching as defined in CLA Policy Section 2.1.3, candidates may also submit: 206 207 a.
+Candidates who have received assigned time to provide formal student academic advising shall report on their activities per a consistent procedure approved by the Dean or designee. - f.
+Evidence of effective teaching in support of continuous professional learning, thoughtful reflection on and adaptation of instruction, and the use of instructional practices that foster student learning and the achievement of course goals.
+Suggestions for supporting evidence are outlined in Section 2.1.3.
+This evidence should be included in the candidate's Professional Data Sheet and listed in their index.

+2.1.1.2 Optional Materials

+To demonstrate effective teaching as defined in CLA Policy Section 2.1.3, candidates may also submit:

+- a.
 Peer observation of instruction.
-Candidates may request a peer observation.
-208 b.
+Candidates may request a peer observation. - 209 - b.
 Written remarks on student course evaluations.
 Candidates must include all remarks (whether positive or negative) from written evaluations if they opt to include remarks.

-209 210 211 2.1.2 Narrative of Instructional Philosophy and Practice 212
+2.1.2 Narrative of Instructional Philosophy and Practice